jpang01/PowerReduce/README.md

 ### The different behaviors to set or not set the initialValue.

-In the following example, the parameter initialValue is not set.
+In the following example, the parameter initialValue is not been set.

 ```js